Jonas-I/Reminder-Application/GroupProject/DesignDocument.md

 - This diagram seems to be unnecessary in our case because we a designing and creating a simple system with one functionality.
 This Application will be ran on devices that are running the Android software.
 It will also be using the onboard Database found in the Android OS rather than something external.
 Therefore, in terms of deployment it is unnecessary to create a diagram.

 ## 3 Low-Level Design

-*Describe the low-level design for each of the system components identified in the previous section.
-For each component, you should provide details in the following UML diagrams to show its internal structure.*

 ### Reminder Manager
 - This component accesses the data in the Reminder component in order to provide management instructions for the User.